The April 2020 Business Roundtable

 Ms. Hall spoke about different ways that Public Lands can enhance our communities -- Specifically, touching on topics such as visitor spending, diversified tourism, quality of life, and amenity migration.

-Economic Development Director Michele Mixner DeWitt also spoke about the EDA's Downtown Perception Study, which is a research component of the Downtown Vibrany, Design & Marketing Plan currently underway for the City of Williamsburg.
+Economic Development Director Michele Mixner DeWitt also spoke about the EDA's Downtown Perception Study, which is a research component of the Downtown Vibrancy, Design & Marketing Plan currently underway for the City of Williamsburg.
 To participate in the survey, click here.

 Pictured above: Michele Mixner DeWitt (Economic Development Director), Jessica Hann (Williamsburg EDA Board Member), Kym Hall (Superintendent of Colonial National Historic Park), Rick Overt (Williamsburg EDA Board Member)